zizitizi/my-devops-Roadmap/Docker/s12introdocker.md

 build an image is containerize app by devops engineer to save data in host form container we shulod use docker volume . kubernetize help this process

-we push image to docker registery that include our custom repository to save and publish them in it
+we push image to docker registery that include our custom repositories to save and publish them in it

 note: gitlab is: source code, gitrepo ci/cd and local registery. github is too.